What comes to mind when you hear the word intimacy?

 - You can make this a game.
-Write adjectives and body parts on paper, fold them and put them in separate bowls. l.
-If you feel playful, you can add other categories (such as duration: 5, 10, 20 seconds or 3 minutes).
+Write adjectives and body parts on paper, fold them, and put them in separate bowls. l.
+If you feel playful, you can add other categories (such as duration: 5, 10, 20 seconds, or 3 minutes).
 Then take turns in pulling out papers from the bowls.
 The element of not knowing what you’ll pull out of the bowls can make the entire experience more exciting and fun.

 - You can also play around with types of kisses: French kiss, American kiss, single lip kiss, lizzy kiss, Spiderman kiss, nibbling kiss, chin kiss, and many others.
-If you are reading this and thinking what kind of kisses are these – great!
+If you are reading this and thinking what kind of kisses these are – great!
 It means that you have something to explore.
 Google types of kisses or ways to kiss to discover more!